 - X8194 Fieldwork in [Discipline]

 - X9290 Capstone Unit in [Discipline]

 - X9296 Minor Research Project

 Graduates will have specialised knowledge and skills for further learning in professional practice and research and the ability to apply such knowledge and skills in a ministry leadership-related area.

 - an integrated understanding of an advanced body of knowledge related to the practice of leadership particular to the management and governance of a complex religious, non-profit, ministry enterprise;

 - an expert understanding of the principles of inquiry and methods applicable to leadership theory and their application to real-world ministry practice.

-Graduates will demonstrate expert, specialised cognitive and technical skills in leadership within a ministry-related body of knowledge, so that they are able independently to:
+Graduates will demonstrate advanced specialised cognitive and technical skills in leadership within a ministry-related body of knowledge, so that they are able independently to

 - interpret and transmit knowledge, skills and ideas through coherent and sustained leadership to specialist and non-specialist audiences.